rust-bitcoin/rust-bitcoinconsensus/README.md

 verify(spent, 630482530, spending, 0)
 `

-should return OK(())
+should return `Ok(())`

 **Note** that spent amount will only be checked for Segwit transactions.
-Above example is not segwit therefore verify will succeed with any amount.
+The above example is not segwit therefore verify will succeed with any amount.